yuelongyu/Lima-tango-python/doc/plugins/bpm.rst

 This is the new Bpm device, it replaces "BeamViewer" which was use to do a lot of different tasks.
 This one is only use for Bpm purpose.
 It takes images and calculate beam position using the Core.BPM module.
-Can also push Tango event containing modified image and several statistics and informations(listed above).
+Can also push Tango event containing modified image and several statistics and informations(listed above) in a DevEncoded attribut name bvdata.

 Bpm plugin is launched through **LimaCCDs camera_name** script.

-The newest thing is the creation of a DevEncoded attribut (bvdata) which can be use through Tango events in order to display images.

 Properties